Learn more Plan work more realistically with the new Workload Report based on team capacity.

 Administrative roles can do tasks remotely, and HR and operations not only go remote but also help other sectors adapt by reshaping workplace policies.
 This widespread acceptance of remote work post COVID times shows that industries are ready to evolve, and professionals are more open to change.

-In 2023, accounting was the number one remote job, as traditional roles moved to remote.
-Executive assistants adjusted just fine, managing tasks and communications from home.
-Financial analysts and project managers excelled in remote, using data analysis and team coordination.
-Customer service reps used remote platforms to keep client relationships intact.
+In 2026, project management overtook computer & IT as the top remote occupation.
+Nevertheless, software development and IT retain their top spots in lists of fully remote roles, such as coding, DevOps, and cybersecurity.
+Executive assistants adjust well to online work, managing tasks and communications from home.
+Financial analysts and project managers excel while remote, using data analysis and team coordination.
+Customer service reps use remote platforms to keep client relationships intact.

 Software engineers were still top remote, and customer success managers kept clients happy through virtual interactions.
 Accounting managers adapted to remote oversight of financials and product designers collaborated creatively, using digital tools.
 Writers kept producing content just fine in flexible environments, as most roles adapted to remote work.